ChanderG/isccor/README.md

+# isccor

+This is an attempt to understand and teach the common concurrency controls and the levels of isolation they provide in context of Transaction Processing in a semi-practical manner by coding up simplified versions akin to a simulation.

 ## Background

-This is an attempt to understand and teach the common concurrency controls and the levels of isolation they provide in context of Transaction Processing in a semi-practical manner by coding up simulations of them.

 In the Database parlance, ACID is the set of properties that the DBMS guarantees of transactions.
 Among those, the one we are focussed on here is `I', Isolation.
 Isolation means that transactions do not see each others affects.
 As such, we want to code simplified versions of the isolation related functionality of Transaction Processors or Managers (hereby referred to as TM throughout).